maryamiftikhar12/P4T-ONOS-based-P4-Testbed/README.md

 * The Stratum switch OS
 * The ONOS SDN controller

-The sessions of NGSDN tutorial are organized into a series of practical, hands-on exercises that demonstrate how to build a leaf-spine data center fabric based on IPv4, using P4, Stratum, and ONOS.
-These exercises are intended for those with an intermediate understanding of the P4 language and a basic knowledge of Java and Python.
-The exercises will cover key concepts such as:

-* Utilizing Stratum APIs (P4Runtime, gNMI, OpenConfig, gNOI)
-* Integrating ONOS with devices programmed with custom P4 programs
-* Developing ONOS applications to implement complex control plane logic (bridging, routing, ECMP, etc.)
-* Testing with bmv2 in Mininet
-* Conducting PTF-based P4 unit tests

 ## System requirements

 1. Download a pre-packaged VM with all included; **OR**